ZondaOne/rhivo-app/docs/DATABASE_SCHEMA.md

 ## Overview

-The Rivo database is designed for a multi-tenant appointment booking platform.
+The Rhivo database is designed for a multi-tenant appointment booking platform.
 Key features:

 - **Multi-tenancy:** Each business is isolated via `business_id` foreign keys
 - **Soft deletes:** Most tables use `deleted_at` for soft deletion